cs1302uga/cs1302-ce17/README.md

      parameter.
 1. Implement the `printlnMappedMatches` method in `LambdaFun.java`.
 You do not need to use a lambda for this step.
    You will only need to use the `Function<T,R>` and `Predicate<T>` references to call the appropriate methods.
-1. In the main method of `LambdaFun`, declare a variable of type `Predicate<Email>` and initialize the variable using a lambda expression.
-The lambda expression should provide an implementation for the single abstract method of `Predicate<T>`.
-This method should return `true` if the sender of the email does not have a "gatech.edu" email address (we don't want to see any emails from those folks at GA Tech).
+1. In the main method of `LambdaFun`:
+   * Declare a variable of type `Predicate<Email>`.
+   * The predicate test should only pass (return true) if the sender of the email does not have a "gatech.edu" email address (we don't want to see any emails from those folks at GA Tech).
-1. In the main method of `LamdaFun`, declare a variable of type `Function<Email, String>` and initialize the variable using a lambda expression which implements the single, abstract method of `Function<T,R>`.
-This method should take an `Email` object as a parameter and return the contents of the email as a `String`.
+   * Declare a variable of type `Function<Email, String>`.
+   * and initialize the variable using a lambda expression which implements the single, abstract method of `Function<T,R>`.
+   * This method should take an `Email` object as a parameter and return the contents of the email as a `String`.
 1. Call the `printlnMappedMatches` using your newly created variables to filter out emails from our rival school.
    Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.